The 8th International Conference on Language Documentation & Conservation (ICLDC)

 - October 2, 2022: Proposal deadline for general papers and posters

-For more information on the conference or to submit a proposal, visit our conference website
+For more information on the conference or to register, visit our conference website